The superior temporal sulcus¶

 Agnosia¶

-Agnosia: an impairment in which a patient fails to recognize a stimulus in a sensory modality, although perception in the modality is unimpaired.
-By “perception” is meant the subcortical processing of the modality.
+An impairment in the ability to recognize the “meaning” of a stimulus in a specific sensory modality, despite unimpaired perception of the stimulus, is known as agnosia.
+By “perception” I meant the subcortical processing of the modality, though not everyone shares this interpretation.

 Auditory agnosia¶

-First described by Sigmund Freud in his boook on aphasia published in 1891, [Fre91], but the first case of ‘pure’ auditory agnosia (agnosia without aphasia) appears to have been reported only in 1965 [SBF65].
-They described a patient who was severely impaired at identifying a variety of sounds such as coughing, whistling and a baby crying, but showed no evidence of impaired speech comprehension.
+Auditory agnosia is most simply defined as an inability to recognize or differentiate sounds.
+It was first described by Sigmund Freud in his book on aphasia published in 1891, :cite:`Freud1891`, but the first case of ‘pure’ auditory agnosia (agnosia without aphasia) appears to have been reported only in 1965, cf. :cite:`Spreen1965`.
+This study describes a patient who was severely impaired at identifying a variety of sounds such as coughing, whistling and a baby crying, but could comprehend speech.

 Speech agnosia¶

 One patient complained that speech sounded “like a great noise all the time … like a gramophone, boom, boom, boom, jumbled together like foreign folks speaking in the distance”.
 Another said, “I can hear you talking but I can’t translate it”.
-Here is a typical exchange:
+Here is a typical exchange, quoted from :cite:`Obler1999`, p.
+45:

 Examiner: What did you eat for breakfast?